psyomn/sclack/Demo.markdown

 On a last note, as previously mentioned, the sbt file is not really required for a project.
-You can enter any directory with Scala sources, And run sbt in `project-root-dir', you're ready to compile and run your application.
+You can enter any directory with Scala sources, and run sbt in `project-root-dir', you're ready to compile and run your application.

 ##### SBT Commands